 Face-to-face treatment has been postponed and will be reinstated as soon as social distancing guidelines are lifted.
 You can access our range of leading mental health support services online, with a range available (depending on your plan), including Big White Wall (an anonymous online support service), Vitality Healthy Mind, and our GP Advice Line.
 All are available through the Member Zone.

 Can I still see a specialist?

-Through Vitality’s consultant network, you will be able to have specialist consultations by phone or video call where appropriate.
 Where specialists are providing face-to-face consultations, we will continue to cover these.

 If I cannot access treatment through the private sector, would I be eligible to use the NHS?